BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `TexPalette_DATA`: palette index to use for the `DATA` image lump (GEC Master Edition addition).
 Must be between 0 and 31.
 - `TexPalette_FINAL`: palette index to use for the `FINAL` image lump (GEC Master Edition addition).
 Must be between 0 and 31.
 - `TexPalette_OptionsBG`: palette index to use for the options menu tiled background.
 Must be between 0 and 31.
+- `TexLumpName_TITLE`: which texture lump name to load wherever the `TITLE` texture is used.
+- `TexLumpName_TITLE2`: which texture lump name to load wherever the `TITLE2` texture (GEC ME specific) is used.
+- `TexLumpName_BACK`: which texture lump name to load wherever the `BACK` texture is used.
+- `TexLumpName_Inter_BACK`: which texture lump name to load for the `BACK` texture on the intermission screen specifically.
+If unspecified (empty string) then `TexLumpName_BACK` will be used instead.
-- `TexLumpName_OptionsBG`: which texture lump to use for the options menu tiled background.
+- `TexLumpName_OptionsBG`: which texture lump name to load for the options menu tiled background.
 - `CreditsXPos_IDCRED2`: X position/offset of the `IDCRED2` image (text overlay) on the credits screen.
 - `CreditsXPos_WMSCRED2`: X position/offset of the `WMSCRED2` image (text overlay) on the credits screen.
 - `CreditsXPos_LEVCRED2`: X position/offset of the `LEVCRED2` image (text overlay) on the credits screen.